nosbog/rsschool-nodejs-task-graphql/README.md

 }
 ```

 4. Inside '.\src\routes\graphql\index.ts' there is a isDepthValid function for depth validation.
+[Link to place where it was used](https://github.com/LiliyaSm/rsschool-nodejs-task-graphql/blob/7c5c6c4c080b2e370046b9fdc04451fd311b5d09/src/routes/graphql/index.ts#L36)

 ### Tasks: